 Psilocybin for Improving Athletic Performance

 Can psilocybin be taken to improve athletic performance?
-Probably yes.
-Psilocybin and other “psychedelics” have earned new fame as cognitive enhancers when taken in “sub threshold” doses, often called “micro doses“.
+Yes, probably.
+Psilocybin and other “psychedelics” have earned new fame as cognitive enhancers when taken in “sub-threshold” doses, often called “microdoses“.
 In other words, molecules like psilocybin have uses aside from inducing hallucinations.
 In particular, people can consume lower amounts of psilocybin to receive valuable benefits without hallucinating.
 To date, most of the attention in the “microdosing” space has focused on either (a) treating mood disorders or (b) cognitive enhancement.

-This article proposes that psilocybin could be used as an performance enhancing substance in physical activities, like sports.
+This article proposes that psilocybin could be used as a performance-enhancing substance in physical activities like sports.

 Psilocybin for Athletic Performance